byunw/byunw.github.io/probability.md

 ## What is prior distribution?
-   A prior distribution maps all possible values of θ to probabilities before an experiment occurs.
+   A prior distribution maps possible values of θ to probabilities before an experiment occurs.